sberney/COMPASS/README.md

 ![COMPASS Banner](Docs/CompassWideLogo.png)

+# Fork

+This is a fork.
+Go see [the original author's(https://github.com/DSPaul/COMPASS) repo.]

 # COMPASS
 The Codex Organizer to make Pen-and-paper Adventuring Super Simple or COMPASS for short is a windows application to organize and manage all your TTRPG rulebooks, inspired by [Playnite](https://github.com/JosefNemec/Playnite).